 Kamettle?
 Kettlelado?
 The New Weber Summit Charcoal Grill

-Introduced this April, the Weber Summit Charcoal Grill is a radical departure from George Stephen's original Weber Kettle.
+The Weber Summit Charcoal Grill is a radical departure from George Stephen's original Weber Kettle.
 It's Weber's first major upgrade to the Kettle in decades.
 Sure, the prices are in line with Summit gas grills and premium-quality kamados on carts, but they're a big leap up from the Kettles we know and love.
 It's true that a regular classic Weber Kettle can grill and smoke, but the new Summits are just plain bigger and better in every way.
 You get more capacity, ease of use, and more versatility.
 It actually is an excellent dedicated charcoal smoker by design, and the adjustable coal grate that burns directly under the cook surface for better searing also makes the Summit an even better grill than the classic Weber Kettles.

 Cooking Area: 452 square inches (about 22 burgers)

 BBQ Guru: Homdoor Charcoal Tandoor

 The Homdoor Charcoal Tandoor is a traditional Indian clay oven with a stainless steel outer shell.
 It has no cooking grate.
 Put meat or vegetables (sweet peppers are especially good) on skewers, saving an onion or potato chunk for last to keep the meat from sliding off into the red-hot coals; lower the skewers into the open, upright cylindrical oven; and you can get tender, juicy seared meat and veggies in four to eight minutes.

 Cooking Area: 144 square inches (about 7 burgers)

 Big, Bad, and Beautiful: Komodo Kamado Big Bad 32